resumejob/awesome-resume/README.md

 - Optimized the distributed file system with a redesigned XXX to ensure cache consistency.
 - Reengineered multiple systems that fueled improvements to productivity, efficiency, uptime and accuracy for global business operations.
 Developed code, system design and test/QA plans for all solutions and often coordinated the national or international rollout.
 - Led, architected and participated in the design, testing and deployment of client/server, multitier applications, XXX and related components.
+- Built and maintained XXX by XXX and developed a XXX based on XXX
+- Took advantage of Google Protobuf to transfer and validate XXX on local and cloud.
+- Used Nginx for load balancing, processing a large number of requests up to 30,000 simultaneously.
+- Cached goods information with Redis, improving the speed of inquiry by 70% from the original structure.
 - Developed new procedures for requirements gathering, needs analysis, testing, scripting and documentation to strengthen quality and functionality of business-critical applications.
 - Developed large-scale, portable, thread-safe and ultra-high performance foundation and application infrastructure libraries.
 - Trained and mentored junior programmers in programming methodologies and best practices.